 If this degree is not data or statistics related, you’ll likely need a certification to prove that you have fundamental data analytics skills, e.g. knowledge of Python, SQL, advanced Excel skills, basic statistical knowledge, and perhaps some understanding of common enterprise IT systems.

-Payscale’s data suggests that entry-level business analysts in the US can earn from about $45,000 to about $77,000.
+Payscale’s data suggests that entry-level business analysts in the US can earn from about $44,000 to about $80,000.
 Based on the estimates in our previous section, that might not sound like much.
-However, to put this in context, this is still significantly above the U.S. real median personal income (which was roughly $37,500 in 2022).
+However, to put this in context, this is still above the average U.S. salary (which was roughly $53,490 in Dec 2023).

 At this stage, you’ll likely be getting to grips with skills like big data analytics and Python, as well as honing your presentation skills.
 You’ll also be improving your project management expertise and learning how to become an advocate for change within your organization.